Azel-S/prettier-vscode/README.md

 ### Get Set One Line

+**Unstable: Get Set One Line currently does not function reliably.
+Further bug fixes will be needed to restore it.**

 Get Set One Line automatically compresses getter and setter functions to a single line if:

-1. The resulting line is under
+1. The resulting line is below Prettier's printWidth character max.
+2. The function only contains one body line of code.

+For example,

+    get name {
+        return name;
+    }

+Will be formatted to,

+    get name { return name; }

 ### Else Statement New Line